aze3ma/DockerLlama/README.md

-# 🚀 OllamaLocalHub
+# 🐳 DockerLlama

-Your personal AI workspace powered by Ollama.
-OllamaLocalHub provides a complete local environment for running and managing AI models through an intuitive web interface, all while keeping your data private and secure.
+Your containerized AI companion.
+DockerLlama brings the power of Ollama to your local environment through Docker, making AI deployment as easy as running a container.
+Complete with a sleek web interface and CLI tools, all while keeping your data secure in your own infrastructure.

 ## 🌟 Features